New York

 Penal Law 250.50: Unlawful Surveillance in the First Degree

-Penal Law 250.50 elevates the offense to a Class D felony when the victim is under 16 years old or when the offender has a prior conviction for unlawful surveillance.
+Penal Law 250.50 elevates the offense to a Class D felony (unlawful surveillance in the first degree) when the offender commits unlawful surveillance in the second degree and has been convicted of unlawful surveillance in the first or second degree within the past ten years.
 A Class D felony carries up to 7 years in prison.

 Pointing Your Camera: Key Boundaries